What is a Culvert?

 Box Culvert Deck with Wall 2nd lift & Corbel Construction(STAGE -3):

-The general construction methodology shall be comprised of followings –
+The general construction methodology shall be comprised of the following.

-- Reinforcement shall be fabricated at the centralized yard as per BBS made in accordance with the latest “Good for Construction” Drawing and approved by Engineer and it shall be transported to site by truck/trailer.
+- Reinforcement shall be fabricated at the centralized yard as per BBS made following the latest “Good for Construction” Drawing and approved by the Engineer, and it shall be transported to the site by truck/trailer.

-- After completion of the wall up to required height, staging for deck will start.
+- After completion of the wall up to the required height, staging for the deck will start.

-- Erect the longitudinal girder and cross girders as per staging drawing.
+- Erect the longitudinal girder and cross girders as per the staging drawing.

 Deck Slab Formwork & Reinforcement:

-- Parallel with girder erection fix the balance wall inner side shutter and align by taking support from the staging erected as per staging and formwork drawing.
-Apply shuttering oil to the formwork before fixing.
+- Parallel with girder erection, fix the balance wall inner side shutter and align by taking support from the staging erected as per staging and formwork drawing of box culvert.

-- Apply shuttering oil over the soffit shuttering and start reinforcement work as per the GFC drawings.
+- Apply shuttering oil over the soffit shuttering and start reinforcement work as per the Box culvert GFC drawings.

-- Fix the reinforcement bars for the crash barrier reinforcement as per GFC Drawing.
+- Fix the reinforcement bars for the crash barrier reinforcement as per the box culvert GFC drawing.

-- Fix the side/end shutter of wall and deck after applying shuttering releasing agent.
+- Fix the side/end shutter of the wall and deck after applying shuttering releasing agent.

-- To keep the shutter joints leak-proof, forms or masking tape shall be used in joints.
+- Foams or masking tape shall be used in joints to keep the formwork joints leak-proof.